kjellc/asm67/README.md

 ## Description

-This tool is used to assemble firmware code for the vintage calculators HP67 and HP97 form the late 1970s.
+This tool is used to assemble firmware code for the vintage calculators HP67 and HP97 from the late 1970s.

 The original code (ass97.py, v1.7.3, 2011) was written by Oliver De Smet, and can be found [here](https://www.hpcalc.org/details/9548).